False Dichotomy: Why Investing in Diversity Pays Off

-AVG’s Anti-Bias Fund offers a portfolio of about 20-30 venture investments that are led by a diverse founding team or feature a business model addressing systemic biases.
-Approximately 25% of the fund is reserved for follow-on investments.
+AVG’s Anti-Bias Fund offers a portfolio of ~20-30 venture investments that are led by a diverse founding team or feature a business model addressing systemic biases. ~20% of the fund is reserved for follow-on investments.
 Minimum starts at $25K.
 Click below to learn more.

 Contact firstname.lastname@example.org for additional information.
 To see additional risk factors and investment considerations, visit avg-funds.com/Disclosures.